The Class of 24 — Chartist

-Mary Southcott asks what do know of the prospective Labour MPs moving towards the general election?
+Mary Southcott asks what do we know of the prospective Labour MPs moving towards the general election?

 Labour prospective parliamentary candidates (PPCs) have been chosen in the seats that Labour expects to win.
 It looks as if it will be a better day than it looked when many of them were selected.
 211 other constituencies will choose their PPCs starting in the New Year, in case there is a May General election.
 The foreign secretary expects to be in post for only one year.
 “Not to take the electorate for granted”.
 So more likely October or November.